kubakubakuba/webeval/README.md

 Testcases is main part of the evaluator.

 In each of the testcases a flag can be set, whether to compare registers (or memory adresses), as well as a dictionary of which of them to compare.
 We do not need to set the flags at each test (setting them back to `False`) is done automatically at the end of each test.

+Test name will be displayed to the user, so it can be set to such a name, that users know, why their code is not passing the test. (eg. `name="checkArrayOrder"`).

 These are the flags and values that can be set:
 ```toml